Field Dictionary

 3600, not3600.000). - Precision: Fractional seconds are allowed up to milliseconds (3 digits after the decimal point) if high-precision timing is required.

-- Variable Duration: If a sensor's physical sampling duration varies slightly row-to-row (e.g., fluctuating between 90 and 92 seconds), you should use a consistent, approximated nominal duration (e.g.,
+- Variable Duration: If a sensor's physical sampling duration varies slightly row-to-row (e.g., fluctuating between 90 and 92 seconds), you may use a consistent, approximated nominal duration (e.g.,

 90) for the entire dataset to reduce computational burden and make the data easier to query and compare. - Instantaneous / Unknown: Use

 0to explicitly flag a measurement where the duration is near-instantaneous, highly inconsistent (sub-minute), or completely unknown.
-This specifically designates the data as coming from a low-cost sensor rather than a precision regulatory or research grade monitor.
+This may be espeically relevant to the data coming from a low-cost sensor rather than a precision regulatory or research-grade monitor.

 For long-term aggregations (like months or years), standard generalized timeframes are recommended to maintain consistency across leap years and varying month lengths, unless the exact physical duration of a specific period is required.